department-of-veterans-affairs/vets.gov-content-style-guide/terms.md

 - annual: Use "each year."
 - Armed Forces: Capitalize.
 - asbestos: defined as toxic fibers once used in many buildings and products.
-- attending physician: the doctor in charge of a Veteran's care. (another definition TK?)
+- attending physician: the doctor in charge of a Veteran's care.

 ### B